 Is achieved when the value of the Dealer's cards (from 17 to 21) and the Player's cards are equal resulting in neither winning.
 It also results in the return of the Player's wager.

 Players are allotted a time to place bets prior to receiving any cards, in order to participate the Player must place a wager.

 Once the wager is made and timer done, the Player is dealt two cards face up.
-The Dealer is also dealt two cards.
+The Dealer gets the first card face up and the second card face down.
 If the total value of the Player's cards is closer to 21 than the Dealer, the Player wins as much as was wagered.
 The Player also wins if the Dealer goes over 21 and the Player has not busted.
 If the Player's total goes over 21, the Player loses the amount wagered.